-- The first column of each of the Excel files contains the exact data file names for all the data that should be used for that input across all of the batch runs.
+- The first column of file contains the exact file names for all data for that input, across all of the batch runs.

 - At least one column in each file has the same name as a column in the other file.
-That column should contain the information needed to match the Sample Reads input data with the relevant Reference Sequences input data for each batch run.
+That column should contain the information needed to match the input data, in this case, the Sample Reads input data with the relevant Reference Sequences input data for each batch unit.

-Figure 11.41: A workflow with 2 inputs, where the Batch checkbox had been checked for both in the initial launch steps.
+Figure 14.70: A workflow with 2 inputs, where the Batch checkbox had been checked for both in the relevant launch steps.
 Metadata is used to define the batch units since the correct inputs must be matched together for each run.
-Clicking on the plain folder icon brings up the option to import an external file, like an Excel file.
-The folder icon with the magnifying glass on it indicates that you can select an item from the Navigation Area, like a metadata table.

-In the Workflow-level batch configuration area, the following are specified:
+In the Workflow-level batching section of the launch wizard, the following are specified:

 - The primary input.
 The input that determines the number of times the workflow should be run.

-- The column in the metadata for that primary input specifying the group the data belongs to.
+- The column in the metadata for the primary input that specifies the group the data belongs to.
 Each group makes up a single batch unit.

 - The column in both metadata files that together will be used to ensure that the correct data from each workflow input are included together in a given batch run.
 For example, a given set of sample reads will be mapped to the correct reference sequence.
 A column with this name must be present in each metadata file or table.

-In the example in figure 11.41, Sample Reads is the primary input: We wish to run the workflow once for each sample.
-We wish to run the workflow once for each SRR_ID entry, and the Reference sequence to use for each of these batch runs is defined in a column called Reference, which is present in both the Excel file containing information about the samples and the Excel file containing information about the references.
+In figure 14.70, Sample Reads is the primary input: We wish to run the workflow once for each sample, which here, is once for each SRR_ID entry.
+The Reference sequence to use for each of these batch units is defined in a column called Reference, which is present in both the file containing information about the samples and the file containing information about the references.